Foreign Investments are Treated Differently

 What is a PFIC?

-- Income Test – 75% or more of the corporation’s gross income for its taxable year is passive income.1
+- Income Test – 75% or more of the corporation’s gross income for its taxable year is passive income.

-- Asset Test – 50% or more of the average assets held by the foreign corporation produce passive income during taxable year.2
+- Asset Test – 50% or more of the average assets held by the foreign corporation produce passive income or are held for production of the passive income during taxable year.

-Passive income includes dividends, interest, royalties, rental income, foreign currency gains and capital gain from assets that produce passive income.
+Passive income includes dividends, interest, royalties, rental income and capital gain from assets that produce passive income.
 The asset test is based on gross assets.
-Foreign partnerships can be considered PFICs by U.S. reporting standards depending on what type of income they generate.
-It is very easy not to pay attention to some PFICs that are imbedded in other investments vehicles, i.e. publicly traded partnerships.
-Unfortunately, penalties may be incurred for improper or failing to comply with the foreign information reporting required for PFICs, even if the taxpayer is unaware there was a reportable activity.
-If the non-U.S. investment is categorized as a PFIC in one year, it is generally treated as PFIC for future years (commonly referred to as the once a PFIC, always a PFIC rule), even though the investment may no longer meet the income or asset test for the year in question.
+Foreign partnerships can be considered PFICs under U.S. tax principles if they are classified as corporations (e.g., via check-the-box rules) and depending on the type of income they generate.
+It is very easy to overlook some PFICs that are embedded in other investment vehicles, e.g., publicly traded partnerships.
+Unfortunately, penalties may be incurred for improper compliance or failure to comply with the foreign information reporting required for PFICs, even if the taxpayer is unaware there was a reportable activity.
+If the non-U.S. investment is categorized as a PFIC in one year, it is generally treated as a PFIC for future years (commonly referred to as the once a PFIC, always a PFIC rule), even though the investment may no longer meet the income or asset test for the year in question.

-When a foreign company owns 25% (by value) or more of the stock of another lower tiered foreign corporation and such corporation is a PFIC, then the company is treated as directly owning and receiving its proportionate share of the income of that lower tiered foreign corporation for applying the asset and income tests noted above.
+When a foreign company owns 25% (by value) or more of the stock of another lower-tiered foreign corporation, then the company is treated as directly owning and receiving its proportionate share of the assets and income of that lower-tiered foreign corporation for applying the asset and income tests noted above.

 Annual reporting required: